lavanda-uk/interview-coding-challenge-2023/README.md

 4. You should see something like this:

 ```
 3 10 60 data/file.txt
 ```

 # EXERCISE:

-1. Write a ruby program that implements the same behaviour as `wc data/file.txt`, don't worry too much about the spacing between the numbers or the filename.
+* Write a ruby program that implements the same behaviour as `wc data/file.txt`
-2. Ensure that you follow best practices and write clean, readable code.
+* You do not need to support any command line arguments that `wc` supports
-3. You should also write specs for your program to ensure that it works as expected, you can use the `rspec` gem to do this - TDD is encouraged but not essential.
+* Ensure that you follow best practices and write clean, readable code
-4. Please remember to explain your thought process and as you complete the exercise.
+* Write specs for your code to ensure that it works as expected

-# NOTES:
+* TDD (Test Driven Development) is encouraged but not essential

-* Whilst we encourage the use of AI tooling such as Copilot and ChatGPT, please ensure that you are able to understand and explain the code that you write.
+* Please remember to explain your thought process and as you complete the exercise.

-# BONUS:
+* Also consider a future requirement that this feature might need to exposing as web based service

-* If you have time, you can also look at implementing a simple API using Sinatra to expose your program to the web.
+* Whilst we encourage the use of AI tooling, please ensure that you are comfortable and able to understand and explain the code

 # HINTS